HELVE/HELVEOS/README.md

 - ACTIVE Reminder: Set up GitHub commit 2 times a day

 ---

-"It is 26th April 2019, weather is cloudy, 20 degrees outside."
+Notes:  "It is 26th April 2019, weather is cloudy, 20 degrees outside."

 /// Find a way to incorporate the weather and date)